 Terrapins are one of the oldest reptilian species in the world.
 They have been around for millions of years but only recently they have acquired value as a house pet.
-A baby terrapin is cute and extremely fascinating to the children.
+A baby terrapin is cute and extremely fascinating to children.

 Like any other pet, terrapins too have their own special needs.
-Caring for terrapins may not be as complicated as other type of pets but unless they are kept well the turtle may die in captivity.
+Caring for terrapins may not be as complicated as other types of pets but unless they are kept well the turtle may die in captivity.

 Is a terrapin the right pet for you?